fekins92/alx-low_level_programming/README.md

-a new type struct dog with the following elements
+a function that returns the sum of all its parameters.